Azure SQL Database logical servers and their management

 - Provides access to metadata regarding contained resources via DMVs by connecting to a master database

-- Provides the scope for management policies that apply to its databases - logins, firewall, audit, threat detection, etc.
+- Provides the scope for management policies that apply to its databases - logins, firewall, audit, threat detection, and such

 - Is restricted by a quota within the parent subscription (six servers per subscription by default - see Subscription limits here)